 People with surface dyslexia have difficulty with whole-word recognition and spelling.
 This is especially noticeable when words have irregular spelling-sound correspondences.

 - Difficulty with spelling

-- Difficulty reading words that don’t sound the way they’re spelt
+- Difficulty reading words that do not sound like they are spelt

-Visual Dyslexia affects the visual processing that reflects on the ability to learn to read or learn how to spell or form letters.
-Both learning processes require brain activity to remember the correct letter sequence or shape, but with this type of Dyslexia, the brain doesn’t get the complete picture of what the eyes see.
-Some symptoms may include the following:
+Visual dyslexia affects the visual processing that impacts the ability to learn, read, spell and form letters.
+Learning processes require brain activity to remember the correct letter sequence or shape, but with this type of dyslexia, the brain doesn’t receive accurate information.

 - Text appearing blurred or in and out of focus